MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/data.md

 ### Action

-Only one Azure Data Catalog is supported per organization.
-If a Catalog has already been created for your organization, you cannot add additional catalogs.
+You can use only one Azure data catalog per organization.
+If a data catalog has already been created for your organization, you can't add more catalogs.

-To create Azure Data Catalog for your organization:
+To create an Azure data catalog for your organization:

 1. Go to **Azure Data Catalog**.
-2. Click the **Create** button.
+2. Select **Create**.

 <!-- markdownlint-disable DOCSMD001 -->